puppetlabs/puppetdb/documentation/anonymization.markdown

     $ sudo puppetdb-export --outfile ./my-puppetdb-export.tar.gz

-This needs to be ran on your PuppetDB instance perferably.
+This needs to be run on your PuppetDB instance preferably.
 See `puppetdb-export -h` for more options for remote execution.

 Once you have the export file, then you can utilise the `puppetdb-anonymize` tool to transform that file: